Dr. Tina Merritt Meinholz

 TBC United Board Chairwoman

-Dr. Merritt, MD is a practicing Allergist & Immunologist in Bentonville, AR.
-Dr. Merritt graduated from University of Arkansas for Medical Sciences College of Medicine in 1996 and has been in practice for more than 20 years.
+Dr. Meinholz, MD is a practicing Allergist & Immunologist in Bentonville, AR.
+Dr. Meinholz graduated from University of Arkansas for Medical Sciences College of Medicine in 1996 and has been in practice for more than 20 years.
 She completed a residency at University of Arkansas College of Medicine.
 She currently practices at Allergy & Asthma Clinic of Northwest Arkansas and is affiliated with Northwest Medical Center Bentonville.
-Dr. Merritt is board certified in Allergy and Immunology; Pediatrics.
+Dr. Meinholz is board certified in Allergy and Immunology; Pediatrics.

 CEO, Founder, Fast Innovations Inc